-Submit boring logs, if any, working drawings and design calculations for acceptance in accordance with Article 105-2 of the 2012 Standard Specifications.
+Submit boring logs, if any, working drawings and design calculations for acceptance in accordance with Article 105-2 of the 2018 Standard Specifications.
 Submit working drawings showing plan views, required foundation dimensions and elevations and typical sections with reinforcement, conduit and anchor rod assembly details.
 Include all boring logs, design calculations and LPILE output for sign foundation design submittals.
 Have sign foundations designed, detailed and sealed by an engineer licensed in the state of North Carolina.

-Construct footings, pedestals, drilled piers, grade beams and wings and install anchor rod assemblies for sign foundations in accordance with the Foundations and Anchor Rod Assemblies for Metal Poles provision.
+Construct footing, pedestal, drilled pier, grade beams and wings and install anchor rodassemblies for sign foundation in accordance with the Foundations and Anchor Rod Assemblies for Metal Poles provision.

-Overhead Footings will be measured and paid in cubic yards.
+Generic Signal Item (ITS Overhead DMS Footing) will be measured and paid in cubic yards.
 Sign foundations will be measured as the cubic yards of foundation concrete for footings, pedestals, drilled piers, grade beams and wings shown on the accepted submittals.
 The contract unit price for Overhead Footings will be full compensation for providing labor, tools, equipment and foundation materials, stabilizing or shoring excavations and supplying concrete, reinforcing steel, conduit, anchor rod assemblies and any incidentals necessary to construct sign foundations.
-Subsurface investigations required by the Engineer will be paid as extra work in accordance with Article 104-7 of the 2012 Standard Specifications.
+No additional payment will be provided for Subsurface Investigations required by the Engineer, as they will be considered incidental to the pay item.